 Output includes:

 qveris callExecute a capability with parameters.
-Returns structured result data, execution time, cost, and remaining credits.
+Returns structured result data, execution time, pre-settlement billing, and remaining credits.
+Final charge status is available through qveris usage and qveris ledger.

 qveris call <tool_id|index> [flags]